innate-inc/.github/profile/README.md

 </div>

-The agentic robot / physical AI agent will be the biggest product of our time.
+The personal robot / physical AI agent will be the biggest product of our time.

 It should not be kept closed.